Jamugurihat: Business

-It is a very good place for business people.
+It is a favorable place for businessmen.
 Jamugurihat have a business union Estd.
 In 1975, its name was Jamuguri Merchant Association and now it is known as Jamuguri Business Union.
 In Jamugurihat centre have more than 200nos of shop in different types.
-A weekly market is going on every Thursday, where different types of businessman come from different places like Tezpur, Balipara, Biswanath chariali etc. The villagers of backward side of Jamugurihat like Kathpura, Laletapu, Gamiripal, Sonitpur, depend on this market which main income source is agriculture.
-They are coming to this market for sales of their agricultural yields.
+A weekly market is going on every Thursday, where different types of businessman come from different places like Tezpur, Balipara, Biswanath chariali etc. The villagers of backward side of Jamugurihat like Kathpura, Laletapu, Gamiripal, Sonitpur, depend on this market whose main income source is agriculture.
+They come to this market for selling their agricultural yields.

 Govt. & Semi Govt.
 Organization

 Many government offices are available in Jamugurihat.
 Jamugurihat has a police station near the Jamuguri centre, which also cares Jamugurian people.
 Fire station is available in Jamugurihat.
 It is situated on the back side of Jamuguri Higher Secondary School, which served to help the big area of Jamugurihat every time.
 Jamugurihat has one Government Hospital with 30 bed capacity.
 Jamugurihat has 5 Nationalize banks that always care the people from financial transaction.
 One main post office and 3 sub post offices are also available in Jamugurihat.
 One branch of State Bank of India is newly established Bank in Jamugurihat.